 I wanted to lash out.
 My body did not react to my anger.
 I suppressed the urge to yell.
 “Who are you to make such decrees?”

-“I am servant and messenger of the one God.
-My name is Gideon.”
+“I am the servant and deliverer of God’s mercy.
+My name is Zadkiel.”

 Storytime Blog Hop founded 2015 by students of the Holly Lisle’s writing course: How To Think Sideways: Career Survival School for Writer’s.